hanabi/hanabi.github.io/README.md

 * After that, the player who received the clue can safely discard the focused 3.
 * In the same way, it is also possible to *Bad Touch Double Bluff* (or *Bad Touch Double Half Bluff*) in order to get unrelated cards played from *Finesse Position*.

+### The Suboptimal Save Prompt & The Suboptimal Save Finesse

+* If the other copy of a card is in the trash already, then the remaining copy needs to be saved.
+These cards are allowed to be saved with either a color clue or a number clue.
+* If both types of clues will ONLY touch the card to be saved, then it is said that that players have a free choice between the two clue types.
+* In this situation, the clue type will be chosen that "fills in" the other ancillary cards in the hand or gives important negative information.
+* If a clue type is chosen that is clearly worse than the other one, then the clue giver must be trying to communicate something extra.
+* The means that this innocent-looking *Save Clue* is really a *Play Clue*, and all of the in-between cards are called for.

 ### The Sacrifice Discard

 * It is generally undesirable for a player to have a "fully locked" hand, but sometimes it happens.
 And sometimes, one card in the locked hand is useful in the future, but not critical (meaning there is another copy of the card in someone else's hand or still in the deck).